How about that Bayes: Bayesian techniques and the simple pendulum: Abstract

 \section{Abstract}

-Physics increasingly relies on Bayesian techniques for rigorous data analysis and model-to-data comparison.
-This paper describes how these methods can be implemented to answer questions of relevance to the teaching of introductory physics concepts.
-It demonstrates the proper application of statistical approaches to quantitatively assess when more complex calculations are necessitated by data.
-The case study of a simple pendulum allows for the incorporation of the precision commonly found in introductory physics laboratories in order to rigorously assess model preference between the small angle and exact expressions for the period.
-This extends the current simple pendulum literature's focus on individual assessments of different approximations to the exact solution to place such discussions on a data-driven foundation and provides guidance to instructors for teaching laboratory design.
+Physics increasingly uses Bayesian techniques for systematic data analysis and model-to-data comparison.
+This paper describes how these methods can be implemented to answer questions of relevance to teaching laboratories.
+It demonstrates the Bayesian approach to statistical modeling and model selection in a step-by-step workflow.
+The simple pendulum provides a demonstration with the precision commonly seen in the introductory laboratory.
+This is used to provide realistic, quantitative guidance for model preference between the small angle approximation and more complicated formula.
+This extends the simple pendulum literature's focus beyond comparing individual idealized assessments of different approximations and provides actionable, data-driven guidance for teaching laboratory design.